The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Introduction

 \section{Introduction}

-\blfootnote{This article has been submitted to \textit{Physics of Plasmas}.
+\blfootnote{This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and AIP Publishing.
+This article appeared in \textit{Physics of Plasma} and may be found at https://doi.org/10.1063/5.0329398.
 Copyright 2026 Authors.
-This article is distributed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND) License.} Ultracold neutral plasmas (UNPs) are useful tools for exploring extreme conditions of plasma physics in tabletop-scale laboratory settings, having been utilized since the late 1990's to better understand a variety of plasma physics phenomena \cite{UNPreview1,UNPreview2,UNP_context1}.
+This article is distributed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND) License.}Ultracold neutral plasmas (UNPs) are useful tools for exploring extreme conditions of plasma physics in tabletop-scale laboratory settings, having been utilized since the late 1990's to better understand a variety of plasma physics phenomena \cite{UNPreview1,UNPreview2,UNP_context1}.
 Two important dimensionless quantities for specifying plasma parameters are magnetic field strength, $\beta$, and the electron coupling strength, $\Gamma$.
 While $\beta$ has more than one common definition in plasma physics \cite{intro_to_plasma}, for this work the definition used is that $\beta$ is the ratio of the cyclotron frequency of the electrons ($\omega_c$) to the plasma frequency of the electrons ($\omega_{pe}$).
 This describes how the magnetic field affects plasma processes such as transport and collisions\cite{Transport}. $\beta \sim \frac{B}{\sqrt{n_e}}$, where $B$ is the applied magnetic field and $n_e$ is the electron density of the plasma. $\Gamma$ is the ratio of the average nearest-neighbor potential energy of the electrons to the characteristic thermal energy of the electrons in the plasma\cite{Strong_Coupling}.
 This parameter describes the degree of spatial correlation between the electrons and also characterizes the degree to which many commonly used approximations are applicable (with lower $\Gamma$ indicating greater applicability)\cite{intro_to_plasma}. $\Gamma = \frac{e^2}{4\pi\epsilon_0a_sk_bT_e} \sim \frac{n_e^{1/3} }{T_e}$, where $a_s$ is the Wigner-Seitz radius and $T_e$ is the temperature of the electrons.
 For subjects of interest that scale with these parameters, different plasmas can be compared even if their densities and temperatures vary significantly \cite{Transport,TBR_electron_temperatures,Shielding_and_coupling,UNPs_and_High_density}.
 In this work, we use a combined experimental and simulation method to determine electron temperatures and hence electron $\Gamma$ at multiple values of $\beta$ in magnetized UNPs to explore the lowest electron temperatures that can be obtained.